white-space

 If you want to prevent the text from wrapping, you can apply white-space: nowrap;

-Notice in HTML code example at the top of this article, there are actually two line breaks, one before the line of text and one after, which allow the text to be on it's own line (in the code).
+Notice in HTML code example at the top of this article, there are actually two line breaks, one before the line of text and one after, which allow the text to be on its own line (in the code).
 When the text renders in the browser, those line breaks appear as if they are stripped out.
-Also stripped out are the extra spaces one the line before the first letter.
+Also stripped out are the extra spaces on the line before the first letter.
 If we want to force the browser to display those line breaks and extra white space characters we can use white-space: pre;

-It's called pre because the behavior is that as if you had wrapped the text in <pre></pre> tags (which by default handle white space and line breaks that way).
+It’s called pre because the behavior is that as if you had wrapped the text in <pre></pre> tags (which by default handle white space and line breaks that way).
 White space is honored exactly as it is in the HTML and the text does not wrap until a line break is present in the code.
-This is particularly useful when literally displaying code, which benefits aesthetically from some formatting (and some time is absolutely crucial, as in white space dependent languages!)
+This is particularly useful when literally displaying code, which benefits aesthetically from some formatting (and sometimes is absolutely crucial, as in white-space-dependent languages!)

-Perhaps you like how pre honors white space and breaks, but you need the text to wrap instead of potentially break out of it's parent container.
-That's what white-space: pre-wrap; is for:
+Perhaps you like how pre honors white space and breaks, but you need the text to wrap instead of potentially break out of its parent container.
+That’s what white-space: pre-wrap; is for:

 Finally, white-space: pre-line; will break lines where they break in code, but extra white space is still stripped.